ktorio/ktor-documentation/topics/partial-content.md

 <include src="lib.xml" include-id="outdated_warning"/>

-This plugin (previously known as feature) adds support for handling Partial Content requests: requests with the `Range` header.
+This plugin adds support for handling Partial Content requests: requests with the `Range` header.
 It intercepts the generated response adding the `Accept-Ranges` and the `Content-Range` header and slicing the served content when required.